General fishing regulations

 Provincial possession limits

-While the regulations for a specific Zone limit the number of fish an individual can catch and retain from that Zone, provincial possession limits restrict the total number of fish of a given species a person can have in their possession (including storage) which have been harvested from more than one Zone.
-Note that aggregate limits for trout and salmon (including splake) also apply.
-Always check the regulations for the Zone you are fishing in to ensure that you aren’t exceeding the catch and possession limits for that Zone.
+Provincial possession limits restrict the total number of fish of a given species a person can have in their possession (including storage) which have been harvested from more than 1 zone.
+They may differ from zone limits which restrict the number of fish an individual can catch and retain from a specific zone.
+Aggregate limits for trout and salmon (including splake) also apply.
+Always check the regulations for the zone you are fishing in to ensure that you aren’t exceeding the catch and possession limits for that zone.
 The provincial possession limits are as follows:

 Catch and retain rules